AleksandarBayrev/general-linux-fixes/Fedora-HowTO.md

 # If you want to use snapshots before update - install the OS to a btrfs formatted drive (best way to do it is to have a separate SSD for OS only), and then use btrfs-assistant, check guides on how to setup dnf for automatic snapshots
 # Disable SELinux - edit `/etc/selinux/config` file, find line `SELINUX=` and set it to `disabled` => `SELINUX=disabled` (or use `grubby --update-kernel ALL --args selinux=0`)
 # Delete java (`sudo dnf remove java*`), zram-generator (`sudo dnf remove zram-generator*`), dragon (`sudo dnf remove dragon`), elisa-player (`sudo dnf remove elisa-player`), ktorrent (`sudo dnf remove ktorrent`)
-# Install `kernel-modules-extra` for additional device support
+# Install `kernel-modules-extra` for additional device support (install via rpm-ostree on immutable system)
 # Check `ALSA-Fixes.md`
 # Check `KDE-Settings.md`
 # Install `kernel-tools` package and use `turbostat` command to monitor CPU stats